NVIDIA/grace-cpu-benchmarking-guide/src/index.md

 # How to Use This Guide

-This public guide is for end users and application developers working with the [NVIDIA® Grace CPU](https://www.nvidia.com/en-us/data-center/grace-cpu/) who want to achieve optimal performance for key benchmarks and applications (workloads).
+This guide is for end users and application developers working with the [NVIDIA® Grace CPU](https://www.nvidia.com/en-us/data-center/grace-cpu/) who want to achieve optimal performance for key benchmarks and applications (workloads).
 It includes procedures, sample code, reference performance numbers, recommendations, and technical best practices directly related to the NVIDIA Grace CPU.

-This guide is best read online at <https://nvidia.github.io/grace-cpu-benchmarking-guide/> since it is a living document and frequently updated with the latest recommendations, performance numbers, and instructions.
-If you'd like to help improve the guide, you can [create a Github issue](https://github.com/NVIDIA/grace-cpu-benchmarking-guide/issues/new) at <https://github.com/NVIDIA/grace-cpu-benchmarking-guide/issues/new>.
+This guide is a is a living document and frequently updated with the latest recommendations, so it is best read online at <https://nvidia.github.io/grace-cpu-benchmarking-guide/>.
+If you want to help improve the guide, you can [create a Github issue](https://github.com/NVIDIA/grace-cpu-benchmarking-guide/issues/new) at <https://github.com/NVIDIA/grace-cpu-benchmarking-guide/issues/new>.

 **Note**: The performance numbers presented here are guidelines, not absolute figures.
 Workload performance depends on many aspects of the system (for example, memory bandwidth), so your measured performance may be different.
 The relevant system specifications are provided alongside the performance numbers to help compare your results.
 Following the instructions given in this guide will help you realize the best possible performance for your particular system.